Local government areas of Western Australia

-The Shire of Christmas Island and the Shire of Cocos (Keeling) Islands are federal external territories and covered by the Indian Ocean Territories Administration of Laws Act, which allows the Western Australian Local Government Act to apply "on-island" as though it were a Commonwealth act.
+The Shire of Christmas Island and the Shire of Cocos (Keeling) Islands are federal external territories and covered by the Indian Ocean Territories (Administration of Laws) Act 1992, which allows the Western Australian Local Government Act 1995 to apply "on-island" as though it were a Commonwealth act.
 Nonetheless, Christmas Island and the Cocos (Keeling) Islands are not parts of Western Australia.

-The most recent local government elections were held in 2023.